Chrislee187/Plait/readme.md

 Images may be in different formats BUT must all be of the same width and height.

-Image formats supported, are those supported by the [C# System.Drawing.Bitmap](https://docs.microsoft.com/en-us/dotnet/api/system.drawing.bitmap?view=dotnet-plat-ext-3.1) class.
+Image formats supported, are any less than or equal 32bpp (bits-per-pixel) formats supported by the [C# System.Drawing.Bitmap](https://docs.microsoft.com/en-us/dotnet/api/system.drawing.bitmap?view=dotnet-plat-ext-3.1) class.

+Output format will always be 32bpp.

 ## `channel-id`